 I often get asked why would you choose to live in a rural area when it’s – ‘so far from everything’, with ‘neighbours you can’t see’ or ‘you have to drive to get anywhere’.

 My answer has always been the same.
-It’s what I love about the area; the open space, the independence, the opportunities it offers our children to understand the elements and fundamentals of life.
+It’s what I love about the area; the open space, the independence, and the opportunities it offers our children to understand the elements and fundamentals of life.

 But most importantly, no matter how far away neighbours are, they are always close when you need them.